pivotal-cf-experimental/docs-utility-scripts/style-checker/README.md

   Command 'RegReplace: Run all' resulted in an error (command 'regreplace.regreplace' not found)
   ```

-1. Install the previous version of RegReplace (v1.3.0).
-Do so by clicking the down arrow next to the
+1. Install RegReplace v1.3.0.
+Do so by clicking the down arrow next to the **Uninstall** button on the
-   **Uninstall** button on the extension and then clicking **Install Another Version...**.
+   extension and then clicking **Install Another Version...**.
 1. Click the **Reload Required** button.
 1. Repeat the steps in [Configure RegReplace to run multiline searches](#multiline) to edit the new config
    file for your RegReplace version.